x-vin/covidcures/docs/src/allopathic.md

    - [Frontline COVID-19 Critical Care Alliance (2020)][233]

 ### Typical duration of treatment:
-General, prophylactic use, or usage over 3-5 days for treament involving very high IV dosing in acute cases
+General, prophylactic use, or usage over 3-5 days for treament involving very high IV dosing in acute cases.

 ### Outcome:
-Reported by many doctors to be life-saving
+Reported by many doctors to be life-saving.

 ### Significant side effects:
 Generally, a very high dosage of upto 1.5 g / kg of body weight is thought to be tolerated in emergency use, beyond which there is an increasing probability of adverse effect.